sffjunkie/astral/src/doc/index.rst

    | 14 = Full moon
    | 21 = Last quarter

-The return value can be cast to either an integer (the default or a float by passing the type required as the `rtype` parameter to :meth:`moon_phase`
+The return value can be cast to either an int (the default) or a float by passing the type required as the `rtype` parameter to :meth:`~astral.Astral.moon_phase`

 .. note ::